End-To-End Walkthrough

 Upload to pypi

 If you want people to be able to install your project by just typing pip install your-project then you need to upload it to pypi.
 The good news is, we’ve already created a fully pypi compliant installer for your project!
-So all you need to do is register at pypi (click “Register” on pypi) if you haven’t previously done so, and then create a file called ~/.pypirc with your login details.
+So all you need to do is register at pypi (click “Register” on pypi) if you haven’t previously done so, generate an API token (go to Account settings and click “Add API token”) and then create a file called ~/.pypirc with your token details.
 It should have these contents:

 [pypi]